 Preparing for Your First Appointment

-The Lorenz Clinic of Family Psychology is a multi-disciplinary psychotherapy clinic serving the unique mental health needs of children, adults, families, couples, and groups.
+Lorenz Clinic is a multi-disciplinary psychotherapy clinic serving the unique mental health needs of children, adults, families, couples, and groups.

 Our clinic is in-network with the majority of health insurances and many employee assistance plans (EAPs).
 Services are typically covered in full or in part by medical insurance or employee benefit plans.
 Please check your coverage carefully by asking the following questions: